lemontron/lemontron/lemontron-rev-e/download.md

 preferred_material="ABS" %}

 {% include inventory-item.html
-title="XY-Spacer"
+title="Carriage Block"
 id="xy-spacer"
 description="This links the X and Y rails together to create the XY plane.
-A stiff material, resistant to warping and drift, would be ideal like CF-PETG." preferred_material="CF-PETG" other_material="ABS" %}
+A stiff material, resistant to warping and drift, is ideal." preferred_material="ABS" %}
 </ul>

 ## Z-Axis Inventory